 Kanaighat, Lovachora, Madhabkunda Eco Park & Waterfall, Parjatan Restaurant, Britannia Hotel

 Early morning started for Lovachora by road from Kanaighat.
 This destination is almost 55 km from the resort.
-I wanted to visit Lovachora Tea Garden, but couldn’t manage permission to enter inside the garden.
+I wanted to visit Lovachora Tea Garden, but couldn’t manage permission to enter the garden.
 But it was worthy to come till this long otherwise, I might never be able to see a fascinating landscape beauty in Sylhet.

 Then started for Moulvibazar to visit Madhabkunda Eco Park & Waterfall.
 This destination is almost 3 hours from Kanaighat.
 But I loved this journey.
 The landscape beauty in Sylhet is truly rich and so you’ll love to go for a long drive.

 Madhabkunda is a popular destination in Bangladesh.
 Almost tourists here come to visit Madhabkunda waterfall.
 This fall is located inside the Eco Park, where you’ll see various trees, like a picnic spot.
 This is also one temple and Parjatan Restaurant.

 I had a lunch at Parjatan Restaurant, here the food was very tasty though pricey.

 In the evening came back Sylhet city, and enjoyed while Instagramming with free Wi-Fi from Britannia Hotel. 😉

 - You’ve to buy the ticket to visit Madhabkunda Eco Park & Waterfall.

 - In Sylhet, you can enjoy local shopping at Manipuri Bazar.
 Here many types of handicrafts and fabrics made by Manipuri Tribal, much popular in Bangladesh.